NEONScience/portal-core-components/README.md

 ## Library Composition

-This package was originally onfigured with advice from [this article](https://medium.com/@lokhmakov/best-way-to-create-npm-packages-with-create-react-app-b24dd449c354).
+This package was originally configured with advice from [this article](https://medium.com/@lokhmakov/best-way-to-create-npm-packages-with-create-react-app-b24dd449c354).

 In summary, it began as a create-react-app app that was ejected.
 A `babel.config.json` was added with minor configuration and a script to invoke babel to run a library build was added.